 Using Multifactor Authentication (MFA)

 Multifactor authentication — also called two-factor authentication or two-step verification — involves a layer of security in addition to a password.
-It can take many forms, including of a smartphone app which generates a new number every 60 seconds, a code sent to your cell phone, or a USB device you plug into your computer.
+It can take many forms, including a smartphone app that generates a new number every 60 seconds, a code sent to your cell phone, or a USB device you plug into your computer.

 Logging in to your hosting account or your own app consists of providing both a password and an additional piece of information from your smartphone or USB device.

 This can be a very simple yet effective security measure, as it’s highly unlikely that someone will have both your password and your multifactor authentication device.
 And without both, they can’t log in.